crsl4/phylogenetics-class/lecture-notes/lecture8.md

 #### Fitch algorithm
 1) Root the tree in a random place (parsimony score is not affected by the root)

 2) Calculate the state-set $X_i$ for each internal node $i$ corresponding the set of states that can be assigned to each node so that the minimum possible length of the subtree can be achieved.
-Let $L(i)$ and $R(i)$ be the left and rigth child descendant nodes of $i$ respectively.
+Let $L(i)$ and $R(i)$ be the left and right child descendant nodes of $i$ respectively.

   2.1) Form the intersection of the two child state sets: $X_{L(i)} \cap X_{R(i)}$